-Seven challenge events available£220+per person per weekendsat & sun rides + B&B £40per personride only
+Four challenge events available£220+per person per weekendsat & sun rides + B&B £50+per personride only

 “A brilliant day from start to finish.
 The service offered for the same price as many sportives stands this service over and above, excellent guides, excellent route, pre ride bike check, drink and nutrition on tap, with a mechanic following you all the way.”
 Warren Langthorne, York

 Check out our new video 'A Day Out With YVT' for a glimpse of what to expect.